kitodo/kitodo-presentation/Documentation/Features/PageView.rst

 Full Text
 ---------

-In the *Digital Collections* template, click the reading-glass icon.
+In the *Digital Collections* template, the following full text features are available:

+*  Click the reading-glass icon on the left to toggle the fulltext overlay.
+   When hovering a text line on the image, the corresponding part should be highlighted in the overlay.

+*  When showing an indexed document, click the search icon on the right to toggle in-document search.
+   Search results should be highlighted on the page.

 Overview Map and Zoom Buttons
 -----------------------------